The Real Cost of a Dog or Cat Over 15 Years

 The Costs That Catch People Off Guard

 Many people find the unexpected expenses are the hardest to plan.
 A single emergency vet visit can run into hundreds or even thousands in local currency.
 Dental treatment, specialist referrals, and age-related conditions in older pets are costs that often arrive without warning.
 It can help to think of pet ownership in phases — the energetic early years, the settled middle period, and the more medically intensive senior years.
-Each phase carries a different financial weight, and that is worth considering before taking the leap.
+Each phase carries a different financial weight, and that is worth noting before taking the leap.

 Small Numbers That Add Up